fdcl-gwu/eigen/README.md

 For more information go to http://eigen.tuxfamily.org/.

 ## Updated ReadMe
-This is cloned to FDCL so that all the codes which uses Eigen will have a way to get it easily.
+This is cloned to FDCL so that all the codes which uses Eigen will have a way to get it easily, and also as a backup in case original sources are removed.